 Think of me as your heart… cryin’ that night!

-If you liked this poem – you’ll love some of the others as well as the stories from my first book “True Stories and Rhymes from the Range”
+This poem continues in one of George’s books – you’ll love some of the others as well as the stories from my first book “True Stories and Rhymes from the Range”